sasa5linkar/SWN-synth-eval-set/README.md

 Prompt template for fine marking of negative sentiment

 For each definition in balances set, two values were assigned in that way.
 In intention of prompt templates design limits answers to set of responses.

-For positive: "nije pozitivan", "slabo pozitivan", "umereno pozitivan", "veoma pozitivan", ili "ekstremno pozitivan".
-And for negative: "nije negativan", "slabo negativan", "umereno negativan", "veoma negativan", ili "ekstremno negativan".
+For positive:

+- "nije pozitivan" (not positive)
+- "slabo pozitivan" (slightly positive)
+- "umereno pozitivan" (moderately positive)
+- "veoma pozitivan" (very positive)
+- "ekstremno pozitivan" (extremely positive)

+For negative:

+- "nije negativan" (not negative)
+- "slabo negativan" (slightly negative)
+- "umereno negativan" (moderately negative)
+- "veoma negativan" (very negative)
+- "ekstremno negativan" (extremely negative)

+Top of Form

-Resulting dataset is stored in form coma separate values file<sup>[\[2\]](#footnote-2)</sup>.
+Resulting dataset is stored in form coma separated values file<sup>[\[2\]](#footnote-2)</sup>.

+Columns in that file are as follows:

+- **ILI**: Inter-Lingual Index, which connects the synset to its equivalents in other languages' WordNets.
+- **Definition**: The gloss of the synset, providing its meaning or explanation.
+- **Lemma_names**: The lemmas (base forms) of the words contained within the synset.
+- **Sentiment_SWN**: The sentiment value mapped from SentiWordNet (SWN), indicating the original sentiment score in the English version.
+- **Sentiment_lexicon**: The sentiment value derived from a sentiment lexicon created for the Serbian language, reflecting local sentiment nuances.
+- **Sentiment_sa**: The initial classification by the Large Language Model, categorizing the sentiment as positive, negative, or neutral.
+- **Sentiment_sa_positive**: Fine-grained sentiment classification for positive sentiment, indicating the degree of positivity ranging from "not positive" to "extremely positive."
+- **Sentiment_sa_negative**: Fine-grained sentiment classification for negative sentiment, indicating the degree of negativity ranging from "not negative" to "extremely negative."

 Due the limited number of samples, 75 in total, it was possible to preform manual evaluation on the whole set.
+This assessment was facilitated using Visual Studio Code's Data Wrangler extension, a tool that enabled a detailed comparison between the synset definitions and their corresponding fine-grained sentiment responses.

 ## Results